OPS-E2E-PPE/VBA-Docs/api/Outlook.DistListItem.CustomPropertyChange.md

 ---
-title: DistListItem.CustomPropertyChange Event (Outlook) ms.prod: outlook
+title: DistListItem.CustomPropertyChange event (Outlook)
 api_name:
 - Outlook.DistListItem.CustomPropertyChange
 ms.assetid: 8f8e35f1-c574-d66e-6833-701da352b467
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# DistListItem.CustomPropertyChange Event (Outlook)
+# DistListItem.CustomPropertyChange event (Outlook)

 Occurs when a custom property of an item (which is an instance of the parent object) is changed.